M2 Browning: AN/M3, M3P, and M3M/GAU-21/A

-The M3 series is used by the U.S. military in two versions, the M3M and M3P.
-The fixed, remote-firing version, the FN M3P, is employed on the Avenger Air Defense System and was used on the OH-58D, augmenting the XM296 .50 cal. machine gun.
-The FN M3M flexible machine gun has been adopted by the U.S. Navy under the designation GAU-21/A for use on helicopters.
-The GAU-21/A is also being used by the U.S. Marine Corps to upgrade from the XM218/GAU-16 .50 cal. machine gun for the CH-53E, on the UH-1Y Venom, on the Canadian Forces' CH-146 Griffon via the INGRESS upgrade and is to be used on the CH-53K.
+The M3M and M3P are developed from the AN/M3 by FN Herstal and are solely manufactured by them.
+In particular, they both fire from open bolts compared to the M2's closed bolt operation.
+The fixed, remote-firing version, the FN M3P, is employed on the Avenger Air Defense System and was used on the OH-58D, augmenting the XM296 .50-cal. machine gun.
+The FN M3M flexible machine gun conversely can fire without electric or hydraulic power.
+It has been adopted by the U.S. Navy under the designation GAU-21/A for use on helicopters.
+The GAU-21/A is also being used by the U.S. Marine Corps to upgrade from the XM218/GAU-16 .50-cal. machine gun for the CH-53E, on the UH-1Y Venom, on the Canadian Forces' CH-146 Griffon via the INGRESS upgrade and is to be used on the CH-53K.
 The Air Force is looking to replace the GAU-18 on the HH-60G Pave Hawk with the GAU-21 because of its higher 1,100 rpm rate of fire, longer 10,000-round barrel life, and lower recoil through the use of a soft mount.
 The M3M is also the primary machine gun used by the British Royal Navy's Fleet Air Arm for helicopter armament on Wildcat and Merlin aircraft.
 It is also used by the German Bundeswehr on their NH-90 helicopters.